TimBoleslawsky/data-science-vault/Notes/Foundations of Information Theory.md

 Quantization can be done in three main ways:
 - Scalar Quantization (most common): Each coefficient is quantized independently.
 This is quite simple and efficient, if done after a transform step.
 Simple JPEG or MP3 do this.
 - Vector Quantization (less common): Maps multi-dimensional vectors to a codebook of representative vectors.
 Can theoretically minimize distortion for a given bitrate, but is very computationally expensive.
-- During training of [[Neural Compression]]: This has become in modern approaches, where we use training tricks to optimize the rate-distortion objective end-to-end.
+- During training of [Neural Compression](Neural%20Compression.md): This has become in modern approaches, where we use training tricks to optimize the rate-distortion objective end-to-end.
 ### Decorrelation Strategies
 As said above, the introduction of these is the main difference between lossless and lossy compression, so why do we do this?
 The high level intuition is, we do this to reshape the data so that quantization throws away the least important information for a given distortion measure.
 As we introduce above, quantization is the _only_ part of lossy compression that actually removes information.